Tessa’s Recipe Rundown

 Instructions

-- Preheat the oven to 350°F. Line an 8 by 8-inch pan with aluminum foil or parchment paper.
+- Preheat the oven to 350°F. Line an 8 by 8-inch metal pan with foil or parchment paper, leaving an overhang for easy removal.
+Spray with nonstick cooking spray.

-- In a small saucepan set over medium heat, melt 6 tablespoons of the butter.
-Swirling the pan occasionally, continue to cook the butter.
+- In a medium stainless steel sauté pan set over medium heat, melt the butter.
 It should become foamy with audible cracking and popping noises.
-Once the crackling stops, continue to swirl the pan until the butter develops a nutty aroma and brown bits start to form at the bottom.
-Once the bits are amber in color, about 2 to 3 minutes after the popping stops, remove from heat and pour into a mixing bowl.
-Stir in the remaining 2 tablespoons of butter in until melted.
+Cook, stirring occasionally, until it smells nutty and brown bits start to form at the bottom.
+Once the bits are amber in color, remove from heat and pour into a large mixing bowl, scraping in the brown bits.

-- Let cool on a cooling rack before cutting into squares.
-Store in an airtight container at room temperature for up to 1 week, or in the freezer for up to 3 months.
+- Let cool before slicing and serving.
+Blondies can be stored in an airtight container at room temperature for up to 3 days.

 Yuuuuummmm!!
 I have made this recipe probably a dozen times, and I get rave reviews each time.
 Thank you for the awesome recipe.